King Asa ruled for 41 years – 911BC-870BC. Read:1 Kings 15:8-24 and 2 Chronicles 14:1-16:14.

 King Asa did what pleased God.
-He removed the foreign places of worship and destroyed them.
+He removed the pagan places of worship and destroyed them.

-Even though King Asa had a army over Five hundred thousand fighting men when Zerah the Cushite came to fight King Asa.
-King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.
+King Asa had an army of over five hundred thousand fighting men.
+However, when Zerah the Cushite came to fight him, King Asa called to the Lord his God and God struck down the Cushites before Asa and Judah.

 King Asa — 3rd and Good king of Judah

 8 Eventually, Abijah died, as did his ancestors, and he was buried in the City of David.
 His son Asa succeeded him as king.

 9 Asa began to reign as Judah’s king during the twentieth year of the reign of Jeroboam as king over Israel.
 10 He reigned 41 years in Jerusalem.
 His mother’s name was Maacah, the daughter of Abishalom.
 11 Asa practiced what the LORD considered to be right, just like his ancestor David.
 12 He also removed the male cult prostitutes from the land and destroyed all the idols that his ancestors had made.
 13 He removed his mother Maacah from her position as Queen Mother because she had made a detestable image dedicated to Asherah.
 Asa cut down his mother’s idol, crushed it, and burned it at the Kidron Brook.
 14 Nevertheless, the high places were not removed, even though Asa’s heart was blameless toward the LORD all of his life.
 15 Asa brought into the LORD’s Temple the things that his father had dedicated, as well as his own dedicated gifts such as silver, gold, and temple service implements.